Rchou97/rchou97.github.io/_pages/cv.md

 * **Ichi Ban Leiden**
   * Data Engineer (March 2024 - Present)
     * Support my parents’ restaurant by gathering data sources for gaining insights about the restaurant's performance.
-    * Developed the platform for app deployment, data warehousing, and data engineering, see [link](https://rchou97.github.io/portfolio/96-Restaurant-Analytics/) for more information.
+    * Developing the platform for app deployment, data warehousing, and data engineering, see [link](https://rchou97.github.io/portfolio/96-Restaurant-Analytics/) for more information.
     * Used technologies: Google Cloud Platform (GCP), Python, SQL (BigQuery), and GitHub.

 * **Volt Europe**